IoT-decoder/IoT-decoder/README.md

 It's become quite easy to deploy / install sensors physically, but getting the sensor data in a human readable format is something enterily different.

 To swiftly validate sensors from a functional perspective the sensor output needs to be human readable.
-MyThings Decoding Kit (MDK) was developed to quickly facilitate people during the IoT hardware validation proces.
+MT Decoding Kit (MDK) was developed to quickly facilitate people during the IoT hardware validation proces.

-The MDK enables technical users to quickly write decoding for new sensors based on extracts from the network logger.
+The MDK enables technical users to quickly write decoding for new sensors.
 Using the template ( decoder.template.ts ) and the conversion utility (util.ts) you can build a decoder to validate behaviour of the sensor using the testing suite.
 This testing suite documents the behaviour of the sensor and is also an important quality step when promoting this decoding template to production.

-Once the decoding template has reached an acceptable level of detail / quality, the customer can ask Proximus to make it available on MyThings.
-This is done by Proximus via a manual validation and deployment process as we feel this deliverable needs to require a quality assurance aspect (naming conventions, correctness of code, performance validation, ...).
+Once the decoding template has reached an acceptable level of detail / quality, it will be made available on MT.
+This is done via a manual validation and deployment process as this deliverable needs to meet the quality assurance requirements (naming conventions, correctness of code, performance validation, ...).
+We will adapt the decoding template if its not meeting those requirements.

 ## Adding a decoder